Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 As shown in the top panel of Figure~\ref{fig:feo_com}, the non-GC stars in the MW show a strong increase in Fe/O close to solar O/H (known as the low ``$\alpha$-knee'' if one replaces the $x$ axis with Fe/H and revert the $y$ axis, \citealp{Wallerstein_1962,Tinsley_1979}), consistent with the delay enrichment of Fe.
 Also, the thin disk is more oxygen-poor (or $\alpha$-poor) compared to the thick disk.
-In comparison, local galaxies and \hii\ regions with gas-phase Fe/O measurements by \citet{mendezdelgado_feo_2024} show a small overlap with the MW non-GC stars roughly at $\rm 7.5 < 12+\log(O/H)<8.0$, with a tentative low-O/H tail of enhanced Fe/O (where some galaxies also overlap with the metal-poor MW halo stars). \citet{mendezdelgado_feo_2024} argue that there is actually a low-metallicity plateau at $\rm \log(Fe/O)\approx -1.74$ indicated by the dash-dotted line in Figure~\ref{fig:feo_com}, which is also consistent with the Fe/O plateau seen in the MW field stars.
+In comparison, local galaxies and \hii\ regions with gas-phase Fe/O measurements by \citet{mendezdelgado_feo_2024} show a small overlap with the MW non-GC stars roughly at $\rm 7.5 < 12+\log(O/H)<8.0$, with a tentative low-O/H tail of enhanced Fe/O. \citet{mendezdelgado_feo_2024} argue that there is actually a low-metallicity plateau at $\rm \log(Fe/O)\approx -1.74$ indicated by the dash-dotted line in Figure~\ref{fig:feo_com}, which is also consistent with the Fe/O plateau seen in the MW field stars.
 As O/H increases, the gas-phase Fe/O of local galaxies and \hii\ regions show a systematic decrease in contrast to the increasing trend in MW field stars.
 The interpretation by \citet{izotov2006} and \citet{mendezdelgado_feo_2024} for this anticorrelation between Fe/O and O/H in the gas phase is the increased depletion of Fe onto dust grains at high metallicities.
 From the observational studies along the MW sightlines, it has been shown that there is significant variation of Fe depletion \citep[by $1-2.5$ dex,][]{jenkins2009}, although there lack clear evidence of how the amount of depletion correlates with the metallicity.
-Besides the dust depletion, another caveat is that the derivation of the gas-phase Fe abundance mostly relies on a single Fe species, $\rm Fe^{2+}$ (with lower and higher ionization potentials similar to those of $\rm O^{+}$), as it produces the strong \feiii\ lines in the optical.
-At low metallicities, $\rm Fe^{2+}$ is not the dominant Fe species, and thus the accuracy of the Fe abundance is subject to the accuracy of the ICF, the assumption of the ionizing source, and the potentially significant variation in the nebular conditions of different ionization species of Fe \citep[see e.g., the discussions by][]{rodriguez_2005,kojima2021,mendezdelgado_feo_2024}.
+Besides the dust depletion, another caveat is that the derivation of the gas-phase Fe abundance mostly relies on a single Fe species, $\rm Fe^{2+}$.
+At low metallicities, $\rm Fe^{2+}$ is not the dominant Fe species, and thus the accuracy of the Fe abundance is subject to the accuracy of the ICF \citep[see e.g., the discussions by][]{rodriguez_2005,kojima2021,mendezdelgado_feo_2024}. {Alternatively, pair-instability supernovae (PISNe) or hypernovae (HNe) from VMSs might produce Fe enhancement at low O/H (e.g., \citealp{kojima2021,isobe2022,watanabe2024}).}